-You will need an income and assets assessment to work out if you are eligible for government assistance with your accommodation costs and if you need to pay a means-tested care fee.
-How much you pay depends on the result of this income and assets assessment.
+You will need a means assessment to work out if you are eligible for government assistance with your accommodation costs and if you need to pay a means tested care fee.
+How much you pay depends on the result of this means assessment.

-You should arrange for a formal income and assets assessment as soon as possible as this process takes time.
+You should arrange for a means assessment as soon as possible as this process may take time.